DataDog/documentation/content/en/security_platform/application_security/how-appsec-works.md

 ## Overview

-Datadog Application Security Management (ASM) provides observability into application-level attacks that aim to exploit code-level vulnerabilities, and bad actors targeting your systems.
+Datadog Application Security Management (ASM) provides observability into application-level attacks that aim to exploit code-level vulnerabilities and bad actors targeting your systems.

 APM records information about each HTTP request, referred to as traces.
 Datadog ASM uses the information APM is already collecting, and flags attack attempts based on suspicious requests that match known attack patterns.
 Security signals are an aggregation of suspicious requests.
 Depending on your security signal settings, you can receive notifications from Slack, email, or PagerDuty.